Lcfvs/easy-require/README.md

 Some are really too heavy, others, lighter, doesn't have the features I was looking for such as :
 - an intelligent system to load my modules minified (production mode) or not (development mode)
-- an ability to load some cross-domain modules
+- an ability to load some cross-domain modules (on d/recent browsers)

 Include easy-require in your web page :